 Travel with Asbury!

 AU Study Abroad programs are led by Asbury faculty and staff members.
-You take Asbury courses that are listed in the Bulletin and need not worry about the transferability of credits.
-Some of the courses can even help you fulfill your Foundational requirements.
-Lastly, it is affordable.
+Students take Asbury courses that are listed in the Bulletin and need not worry about the transferability of credits.
+Some of the courses can even help fulfill the Foundational requirements.
+It is also affordable.
 Students pay the same per-credit-hour rate as on-campus students.
 Financial aid and scholarships can also be applied.
 The only additional cost paid by the student is travel expenses to and from the country of study along with personal expenses.